My Music Tools - the music soft from the whole world My Music Tools - the music soft from the whole world

 Introduction.

 So, ID3 tags are very handy, especially for large collections.
 But what if your files don't have them?
-Would you need to supply them manually?
+Would you need to tag MP3 files with ID3 data manually?

 There is a better solution.
-To bring order to your collection with a few clicks, you will need only a powerful tagger, like mp3Tag.
+To bring order to your collection with a few clicks, you will need only a powerful ID3 tagger, like mp3Tag Pro.

-If the filenames already have necessary information, we can use them to create ID3 tags.
+If the filenames already have necessary information, we can extract ID3 tags from filenames.

 Step 1: Download and install the program.

-Download mp3Tag to a known location.
+Download mp3Tag Pro to a known location.
 Run setup and follow its instructions to install the application.

-Step 2: Launch mp3Tag.
+Step 2: Launch mp3Tag Pro.
 Select MP3 files to tag.

-Double-click the desktop icon to start mp3Tag (alternatively you can right-click the folder with audio files in Windows Explorer and select "Edit tags" from context menu).
+Double-click the desktop icon to start the MP3 tag editor (alternatively you can right-click the folder with audio files in Windows Explorer and select "Edit tags" from context menu).

-The upper part of the program is a simple file browser.
+The upper part of the program together with the left part is a simple file browser.
 You can either enter path to your files directly in the address field, or navigate to your files like in a usual Windows Explorer window.

 Once you have reached the folder with your MP3 files, select the files that you want to tag.
 To select all files in the folder, use "Select all" button (see the screen shot above).
 It is also possible to select files one by one by keeping "Ctrl" key pressed and clicking the files that you want to edit.